usgs/wdfn-blog/content/build-river-conditions.md

 # For one month of CONUS, this took ~ 15 min

 # Can only pull stats for 10 sites at a time, so loop through chunks of 10
-#   sites at a time and combine into one big dataset!
+#   sites at a time and combine into one big dataset at the end!
 sites <- unique(sites_available$site_no)

 # Divide request into chunks of 10